Soft Actor-Critic Learning-Based Joint Computing, Pushing, and Caching Framework in MEC Networks: Soft Actor-Critic Learning

-\textbf{Action correction}: Due to the constraints outlined in Eqs.~\eqref{reacom}, \eqref{reactivebandwidth}, \eqref{cachinp1}, \eqref{cachoutp1}, and \eqref{caupsize}, the valid action space of the system is very limited and sparsely spanned, with a cardinality of $(M+1)\times 2^F \times 3^{2F}$.
-Consequently, even with techniques such as penalty reward, it is difficult for the SAC algorithm to learn which actions are valid in the huge and sparsely-spanning action space.
+As an example, consider the push action $b_f(t)\in S_{b_f}=\{0,1\}$, we can determine its quantized value $b_f(t) = \bar{b}_f (t) \mod 0.5$ using Eq.~\eqref{eq:action_quan}. \textbf{Action correction}: Due to the constraints outlined in Eqs.~\eqref{reacom}, \eqref{reactivebandwidth}, \eqref{cachinp1}, \eqref{cachoutp1}, and \eqref{caupsize}, the valid action space of the system is very limited and sparsely spanned, with a cardinality of $(M+1)\times 2^F \times 3^{2F}$.
+Consequently, even with techniques such as penalty reward, it is difficult for the SAC algorithm to learn which actions are valid in the huge and sparsely spanning action space.
 Therefore, the post-quantization action $\left(c_{A(t)},\textbf{b},\Delta\textbf{s}\right)$ is usually not valid.
 To overcome this issue, we propose to correct the output action of SAC and make it valid using \textit{Rules 1, 5, and 7} as detailed below.
 These rules are designed to satisfy the constraints presented in Section~\ref{sec:sys_action}.
 Additionally, we suggest some general \textit{Rules 2, 3, 4, and 6} to accelerate training and refine system action. \begin{itemize} \item \textit{Rule 1}: when $S^O_{A(t)} {=} 0$, if the $c_{A(t)}$ is smaller than the minimum workable value $ \lceil I_{A(t)} w_{A(t)} / (\tau f_D) \rceil$, we will correct it by $c_{A(t)}=\lceil I_{A(t)} w_{A(t)} / (\tau f_D) \rceil$; when $S^O_{A(t)} = 0$, $c_{A(t)}=0$.
 This is to constrain the total latency.

 \item \textit{Rule 2}: when $S^I_f + S^O_f \ge 1$, $b_f=0$.
 It indicates no need for proactive pushing if any data of a task is cached.

 \item \textit{Rule 3}: there is at most one task being proactively transmitted for the task with largest $\bar{b}_f$ and $b_f=1$.
 Other tasks are corrected to $b_f=0$.
 This is to reduce the unnecessary pushing cost given that the mobile device has one task request at each time slot.